jdf2e/rocketact-website/docs/getting-started.md

 Start a production build.

-During production build, all text assets (JavaScript / CSS files) will be minified and hashes are added to file names for long-term caching.
+During the production build, all text assets (JavaScript / CSS files) will be minified and hashes are added to file names for long-term caching.

 All emitted assets will be saved to `build` folder.